 By the time I was 15 years old, I was living a life that pleased me.
 I had so much freedom.
 I was choosing all the wrong things.
-I was sleeping around, partying, and ditching school.
+I was doing whatever I wanted.
 Early in my junior year of high school, I decided I didn’t want to go to school anymore.
 My parents allowed me to stop attending school as long as I took my GED.

 When I was 17 years old, my parents decided to move to Big Bear Lake.
 They asked me to come with them but I didn’t want to leave the life I was living.
 They were moving about an hour and a half away from me.
 I had a good job and got my own apartment.

 My parents didn’t provide me with any financial assistance.
 They wanted me to go with them and that was part of the agreement of me not going with them.
 It was probably one of the best things they could have done for me because I became very responsible with my money.
 I always had my bills paid and the rest would go to partying.

 Most of my friends were still in high school so my apartment became the hang out place.
 Life was starting to become more of a reality to me.
 I was starting to feel like I was alone.
 I was no longer living at home and it was starting to hit me that this was real life.
 I was living life on my own and I needed something more.

 My first real encounter of death happened at this time.
 One of my good friends was at the river drinking and she had an accident on a boat and was killed.
 This scared me.
 I didn’t want to be alone.
 I would have friends stay at my apartment with me because I was scared.
 I had just turned 18 years old.